JonathanWPedersen/cse15l-lab-reports/lab-report-1-week-2.md

 You can also use semicolons to run multiply commands like:

-"cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI".
+`cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI`.